jon-harper/OmniBox/docs/assembly/psu_wiring.md

     - **This guide is not meant to be a complete manual for wiring.**
     - **I am not liable for any damage or injury that may result.**

-- The Overview video in this section is limited to attaching the prepared wiring.
+- The Overview video in this section is limited to connecting the prepared wiring.
 - This section of the guide does not cover all possible scenarios.
-- IEC sockets typically ship with short wires with precrimped connectors attached.
+- IEC sockets typically ship with short wires with pre-crimped connectors.
     - If yours is not pre-wired, you will need two additional wires for the other poles of the IEC socket.
     - Preparing and installing these wires is beyond the scope of this guide.